Ls Command in Linux (List Files and Directories)

 Let’s explain the most important columns of the output.

 The first character shows the file type.
-In our example, the first character is
+In this example, the first character is

-- which means regular file.
+-, which indicates a regular file.
 Values for other file types are as follows:

 In our example,